jonkesler/goodREADMEgenerator/README.md

 ## Contributing

 Jon Kesler
+Just me

 ## Tests

-Lots of testing with the GitHub api.
+Lots of testing with the GitHub Api.
+It was not to friendly at first.

 ## Contact